DhinilKV/storing-server-credentials-using-ansible-prompt-in-a-file/README.md

 For example if user called bob is running the script then the database location is as follow.
 /home/bob/logindb.txt

-The follow the below steps:
+Please follow the below steps:

 1.Create a project directory "project".